Wild Rice Stuffed Cornish Hens Recipe

 - 3. Place remaining stuffing in a greased 2-qt. baking dish; cover and set aside.
 Place hens breast side up on a rack in shallow baking pan; tie drumsticks together.
 Bake, uncovered, at 350° for 40 minutes.

 - 4. In a small saucepan, bring preserves and remaining water to a boil.
 Pour over hens.
-Bake 25-35 minutes longer or until a meat thermometer reads 180° for hens and 165° for stuffing, basting occasionally.
+Bake 25-35 minutes longer or until a thermometer reads 180° for hens and 165° for stuffing, basting occasionally.
 Place baking dish of stuffing in the oven for the last 35-40 minutes of hens' baking time.
 Yield: 6 servings.

 Reviews for Wild Rice Stuffed Cornish Hens